aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLTM in Android via Java or Online App" h2="Export PPS file to XLTM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPS file to XLTM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTM.
+<h2>Why to Convert</h2>

+Converting a PPS file to XLTM can be beneficial for a variety of reasons.
+XLTM is an XML-based file format that is used to store spreadsheets, charts, and other data.
+It is a more efficient and secure way to store data than PPS, which is a presentation file format.
+XLTM files are also easier to share and collaborate on, as they can be opened in a variety of programs.

+<h2>How Aspose.Total Helps for PPS to XLTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to convert PPS files to XLTM.
+The process is simple and can be completed in two steps.
+First, you can use Aspose.Slides for Android via Java to export the PPS file to HTML.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLTM.
+This process is quick and easy, and it ensures that the data is stored in a secure and efficient format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}